flaminshinjan/flaminshinjan/README.md

 # 💫 About Me:
-🔭 I’m currently working in Indus<br>👯 I’m looking to collaborate on stuff.
+🔭 I’m currently working in Highperformr.AI<br>👯 I’m looking to collaborate on stuff.

 # 💻 Tech Stack: